Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Jim Young -- West Family Investments -- Analyst

-Okay, great.
-So, the 3600 tons per day that you're expecting in 2020, how likely is it that you'll be able to achieve those levels?
+OK.
+Great.
+So the 3,600 tonnes per day that you're expecting in 2020, how likely is -- are you -- how likely that you'll we able to achieve those levels?

 Gordon Babcock -- Chief Operating Officer